 1. Miracle-Gro Indoor Potting Mix

-Miracle-Gro 72776430 Indoor Potting Mix 6 Qt is for indoor plant growths.
-This mix for herbs contains coconut coir to help the plant retain water, which means less effort on your part.
+Miracle-Gro Indoor Potting Mix is for indoor plant growth.
+This soil mix for herbs contains coconut coir to help the plant retain water, which means less effort on your part.
 Something it does not contain is compost and bark so that your herbs do not attract gnats.
-On the contrary, a compost for herbs can help them grow; but gnats and other small bugs are the last thing you want for the plants.
+On the contrary, compost for herbs can help them grow; but gnats and other small bugs are the last thing you want for the plants.
 This product is the best potting soil for herbs.

 This potting soil mix for herbs comes highly recommended by reviewers.
 The soil keeps away gnats, just like the packaging claims, and it is excellent for re-potting.